-BARTON HILLS VILLAGE WATER CONSUMER CONFIDENCE REPORT for 2011
+BARTON HILLS VILLAGE WATER CONSUMER CONFIDENCE REPORT for 2012

-In 1996, Congress amended the Safe Drinking Water Act to require that all community water systems deliver to their customers a brief annual water quality report.
+Introduction In 1996, Congress amended the Safe Drinking Water Act to require that all community water systems deliver to their customers a brief annual water quality report.
 This Consumer Confidence Report includes information on where water comes from, village compliance with federal and state testing requirements and on-going efforts to ensure that Barton Hills Village (BHV) water meets or exceeds quality standards.

-BHV water comes from two primary wells, with two back-up wells, to service the village's 140 homes.
+BHV Water Sources BHV water comes from two primary wells, with two back-up wells, to service the village's 140 homes.
 The wells draw from aquifers extending to the north and northeast of BHV.
-A Wellhead Protection Plan was approved by the State of Michigan in April 1997.
+A Wellhead Protection Plan was approved by the State of Michigan in April 1997 and is currently being updated by the BHV Water Resources Advisory Committee.
 One of the first in the state, this plan identifies BHV water sources, possible risks of contamination and strategies to ensure the future safety of the water supply.
-The complete report is available for public inspection from the BHV Clerk's office (734-222-5209 or bhvclerk@comcast.net).
+The complete report is available for public inspection from the BHV Clerk's office (734-222-5209 or bhyclerk@comcast.net).

-The State of Michigan performed an assessment of BHV source water in 2003 to determine the susceptibility, or relative potential, of contamination.
+Source Water Assessment The State of Michigan performed an assessment of BHV source water in 2003 to determine the susceptibility, or relative potential, of contamination.
 The susceptibility rating is on a six-tiered scale from "very-low" to "high" based primarily on geologic sensitivity, water chemistry and contaminant sources.
 All four BHV wells indicate that the groundwater is obtained from a confined aquifer.
 The geologic sensitivity for a confined aquifer is characterized as "low."
-For more information about the Source Water Assessment report, contact the BHV Clerk's Office (734-222-5209 or bhvclerk@comcast.net)
+For more information about the Source Water Assessment report, contact the BHV Clerk's Office (734-222-5209 or bhyclerk@comcast.net)

-Review of the contaminant source inventory developed for the BHV Wellhead Protection Program and last revised in November 1996 indicates there are several known contaminant sources of concern within the Wellhead Protection Area.
+Contaminant Review Review of the contaminant source inventory developed for the BHV Wellhead Protection Program indicates there are several known contaminant sources within the Wellhead Protection Area.
 These contaminant sites include agricultural areas where fertilizers and pesticides are used, an abandoned gas station, an industrial waste generator and a permitted sanitary sewage/wastewater facility, as well as residential septic systems.
-In addition to the on-going steps being taken as part of the Wellhead Protection Plan, Barton Hills Village adopted Ordinance #21 in 2001 which requires inspection of BHV residential septic systems on a regular basis.
-A summary report in November 2010 based on records kept by Barton Hills Village indicated over 88% resident compliance with this ordinance.
+The contaminant source inventory is currently being updated by the BHV Water Resources Advisory Committee.
+In addition, Barton Hills Village adopted Ordinance #21 in 2001 which requires maintenance of BHV residential septic systems on a regular basis.
+Reports based on records kept by Barton Hills Village indicate a high rate of resident compliance with the ordinance.

-The sources of drinking water for most communities (both tap water and bottled water) include rivers, lakes, streams, ponds, reservoirs, springs and wells.
+Contaminant Sources The sources of drinking water for most communities (both tap water and bottled water) include rivers, lakes, streams, ponds, reservoirs, springs and wells.
 As water travels over the surface of the land or through the ground, it dissolves naturally occurring minerals and, in some cases, radioactive material, and can pick up substances resulting from the presence of animals or from human activity.